James T. Harris III: Career

 Harris is nationally recognized for his work in civic engagement.
 In 2011 he was awarded the Chief Executive leadership award by the Council for the Advancement and Support of Education for District II, and received the award again in 2025 for District VII.
 He has been elected to serve on multiple national and state boards holding many leadership positions including serving as chair of the Board of Directors for the Council for the Advancement and Support of Education, and American Council on Education Commission on the Advancement of Racial and Ethnic Equity (2006-2009).
 Examples of leadership roles he held earlier in his career include being elected as the Chair of the Association of Independent Colleges and Universities of Pennsylvania, Chair of Pennsylvania Campus Compact and Vice Chair of the national Campus Compact Board.
+Harris is a member of the LEAD California (formerly California Campus Compact) Board, previously serving as chair.

 Harris served as Vice Chair of the NCAA Division I President's Council, and the Chair of the NCAA Division III President's Council earlier in his career.

 Harris served as a member of the MDP faculty at Harvard University from 2001-2019.
+He is a current faculty member for the Association of Governing Boards (AGB) Institute for Leadership and Governance in Higher Education.

 He is the author of multiple scholarly articles on higher education and in 2013 he co-authored a book on Academic Leadership and Governance, with a second edition in 2022.
+He is a faculty member for the Association of Governing Boards (AGB) Institute for Leadership and Governance in Higher Education.

 Harris has written a number of opinion pieces and guest essays.
+In an opinion piece published in USA Today in 2017, he discussed the history of international students on U.S. campuses and the valuable insights they bring to learning and research.
 In 2023 he authored a piece about serving as a university president in Inside Higher Ed where he discussed his regular walks with students and USD community members.
 He authored an opinion piece in The New York Times in 2025 entitled "Big Football is ruining College Sports," where he argues that the Power Four schools should go their own way to give other sports a chance to shine.

 Personal life

-Harris has been married to Mary Catherine Harris (née Kurdila) for over forty years and they have two sons; Zachary and Braden.
+Harris has been married to Mary Catherine Harris (née Kurdila) for over forty years and they have two sons; Zachary and Braden, both USD graduates.
 Harris is a Catholic.